DanielSainz1/ProgramacionParalela/README.md

 ## Design decisions

-- **Boundary handling**: Clamping strategy (`clamp_positions`).
-Particles that exit bounds are clamped to the nearest boundary.
-Chosen for simplicity and stability.
+- **Boundary handling**: `BoundsPolicy` ABC with `ClampBounds` as the default.
+It clips positions to the box **and** zeroes velocities on any axis that hit a wall, so particles don't keep bouncing off the boundary.
-- **Topology**: Global best (gbest).
-All particles see the swarm's best position.
-Simpler and sufficient for the benchmark suite.
+- **Topology**: `Topology` ABC with `GlobalBestTopology` as the default (all particles see the swarm-wide best).
+A ring or lbest topology can be added by implementing `social_best_positions`.
-- **Evaluator injection**: Strategy pattern via `BaseEvaluator` ABC.
+- **Evaluator injection**: `BaseEvaluator` ABC.
 The PSO core receives an evaluator object, making it trivial to swap parallelism strategies without modifying the algorithm.
 - **Configuration**: YAML file + CLI overrides via argparse.
 YAML provides defaults; CLI flags override individual parameters.
 - **Persistence**: JSON for config (structured, includes git hash and hardware info), CSV for metrics (one row per iteration, easy to load with pandas/numpy).
 - **Logging**: Structured logging via Python's `logging` module.
 Shows timestamp, level, iteration, and best fitness.
 Configured in scripts via `logging.basicConfig()`.